rama270677/pvslib/README.md

 # Libraries

-Currently, NASALib is composed by 53 libraries.
+Currently, NASALib consists of 53 libraries and includes about 28K lemmas.

 | Library  | Description |
 | --- | --- |